patternfly/patternfly-react/packages/react-core/src/components/Radio/examples/Radio.md

 ### Label wraps

-When the input is wrapped in a label, larger area can be clicked to check the radio, including the space between the radio and its description.
+You can expand the clickable area of a radio so that it spans wider than the radio label by adding the `isLabelWrapped` property.
+This allows users to select a radio by clicking the radio itself, the label, or the area between the radio and the label.

 ```ts file="./RadioLabelWraps.tsx"